tripur3121/SolWedding-Building-Out-Loud-/Readme.txt

 # SolWedding
-Simple overview of our project.
+Register Your Wedding With Security of Blockchain.

 ### About our project
 Registering for a wedding in India is an immensely complex and time-consuming process, to make it hassle-free, we simplified it by creating the decentralized  platform to solve many crucial problems like: